I am a South African woman living in Taiwan's capital, Taipei. I love living here, and sending and receiving snail mail.

 * Alexey Dolotov's cat images,

-* animals (I am looking for animals that are interesting.
-Have your heard of quokkas, a Spiderman lizard, glass frogs. komodo dragons, or shoebills?
-My students haven't, so I use the postcards as mini flashcards to teach them about different animals from around the world.
+* food (I am looking for food this year.
+Have your heard of koeksisters, pho, betelnut or crocodile steak?
+My students haven't, so I use the postcards as mini flashcards to teach them about different food from around the world.
 Please help me add to my thin folder.)
 Last year’s theme was animals 😀

 * Diddle Mice and the Little Mole, (from Germany)